AlejandroCarmonaM/AMPE-P1/README.md

 # AMPE-P1
-AMPE Repo by Alejandro and Enrique
+AMPE Repo by Alejandro Carmona and Enrique José Abadía to perform Handwritten Digit Recognition in a PyTorch app.